cmxslack/cmxslack.github.io/_posts/about.markdown

-## Why WADE?
+## Why?
-WADE was created to be a side-channel for technical advocates, evangelists and organizers.
+This Slack channel was created to be a side-channel for community managers, community support, technical advocates, evangelists and organizers.
 Generally, we aim to be a place you could go with questions like:

-* "Hey, who all is going to be at Monitorama next month?"
+* "Hey, who all is going to be at CMX East?"
 * "What's the best place to buy t-shirts that fit people?"
-* "Does anyone want to co-sponsor a hackathon two days before Velocity?"
+* "Does anyone want to co-sponsor a Meetup?"
 * "Our Meetup Venue just burned down.
-Can anyone in Portland host 35 pyladies on short notice?"
+Can anyone in Portland host on short notice?"
-* "What's the best non-liquid (eg pack-able) laundry detergent that works well on colors in hotel sinks?"
+* "What's the best community platform?"
-* "Hello vendors that compete with me, do you want to sit on a panel together at Strangeloop?"
+* "What are your quarterly goals as a community manager?"
+* "How much do you travel as an advocate?"
+* "What is your corporate conference strategy?"
 * "What sticker design is working best for you right now?"
 * "I find myself in Chicago and in want of lunch.
 Anybody hungry?"
+* "What extent to you copy-edit your blog content?"
 * "Anybody want a job?"
-* "Where can I ship a Parka general post in Vancouver?"
+* "Anyone have any advice on starting an Ambassador Program?"

-Questions like those get asked and answered every day in WADE, along with a lot of general conversation about advocacy and community management and just plain palling around.
-Developer evangelism and advocacy are relatively new roles, so in parallel to the community organization activity, a lot of what goes on in WADE is practitioners figuring out what their own roles mean or how to navigate making them work in a new place.
-What are your quarterly goals as a developer evangelist?
-How much do you travel as an advocate?
-What is your corporate conference strategy (booths and sponsored talks? or CFP's and prayers?), to what extent to you copy-edit your blog content, etc..etc...
+Questions like those get asked and answered every day, along with a lot of general conversation about advocacy and community management and just plain palling around.
+Community Management, developer evangelism and advocacy are relatively new roles, so in parallel to the community organization activity, a lot of what goes on in WADE is practitioners figuring out what their own roles mean or how to navigate making them work in a new place.

 ## Who can Join?
 Our members are generally professionals with the words 'community', 'advocate', or 'evangelist' in their titles.
 Organizationally, we usually fall someplace beneath "Product" on the org chart.
 Right now looking at the active membership, we consist mostly of community and event organizers.
 Many of our members have a different day job, but organize conferences and/or meetups on the side.
 We have several others who are students or who do something else professionally and are trying to decide if they're interested in switching roles.

-One thing we have in common is that we orbit software engineering, and directly interact with software engineers on a regular basis.
-We organize events for software engineers, educate software engineers, take action to smooth integration headaches for software engineers, and even perform anthropology on software engineers in order to extract and tell an interesting story to other software engineers.

-Many of us are, or have been engineers, but at least as many others aren't and haven't been engineers.
-Unlike many engineers however, we aren't bewitched by technical aptitude, and don't expect or require that you "code" or anything like that.
-We happily help each other grow in myriad ways because community and advocacy are harder than computers, and require a far wider range of expertise.

 Another thing we have in common is that we're generally incentivized to be cooperative, by which I mean we're very comfortable interacting with, and